vwkd/code-web/Languages/CSS/2 Box Model.md

 - initial value is `0`, beware: user agent style sheet may set a value ❗️
 - percentage refers to _width_ of containing block, beware: even for `margin-top` and `margin-bottom` ❗️
 - beware: vertical margins have no effect on inline-level boxes, see Flow Layout

+vertical margins collapse, ONLY IN BLOCK FC?? see CSS2 8.3.1

 <!--  ToDo: see css-break-4
 Margins adjoining a fragmentation break are sometimes truncated